Our Impact: Porter Stories

 Photo of Michael

-The working conditions for porters changed when KPAP came on the scene.
-There is a big difference between KPAP and non-KPAP companies.
-When working with the KPAP partner companies, I no longer pay a bribe to join a climbing team and receive the 20,000 Tsh per day salary recommended by the government.
+The working conditions for porters changed when KRTO came on the scene.
+There is a big difference between KRTO and non-KRTO approved companies.
+When working with the KRTO partner companies, I no longer pay a bribe to join a climbing team and receive the salary recommended by the government.
 Furthermore, a transparent tip procedure increases my earnings per trip.
-I wish more companies would become KPAP partners.”
+I wish more companies would become KRTO partners.”

 -Michael, porter